DEF and SCR Maintenance Tips from the Diesel and DEF Experts

 Here’s where SCR comes in.
 The SCR system substantially lowers the NOx emissions in the exhaust through a catalytic reduction process.
 An SCR system spreads an aqueous solution that contains 32.5% urea in the exhaust stream.

 This solution is known as Diesel Exhaust Fluid (DEF).
 It’s also called AdBlue and AUS 32 in some parts of the world.
 Ammonia from the DEF, combined with the catalyst, turns NOx into harmless elements like nitrogen and water vapor.
-While the SCR system and DEF do complicate diesel engine maintenance somewhat, they are truly an ingenious solution to the NOx problem, and that’s good for us all.
+While the SCR system does complicate diesel engine maintenance somewhat, they are truly an ingenious solution to the NOx problem, and that’s good for us all.

 Avoid SCR System Problems With Routine Maintenance